-Join Jan Kabili for an in-depth discussion in this video Importing photos from a camera part 1, part of Up and Running with Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Importing photos from a camera part 1, part of Learning Lightroom 6 and Lightroom Classic CC.

 - Using Lightroom to import photos directly from your camera, or your camera's memory card, accomplishes two things at once.
 Lightroom will copy the photos from the camera's memory card to a location that you specify, and it will import records of those photos into your Lightroom catalogue, so there are a few more import settings to deal with then when you're importing into Lightroom from a drive, which I showed you how to do in the last movie.
 As in the last movie, I'm working in the default Lightroom catalogue.
 I've already imported some photos from a drive into that catalogue, you can see them here in my Library module, and over here in the Folders panel in the Library module, you can see the folder structure in which I keep my Lightroom photos on my photo storage drive.